catalinred/catalinred.github.com/contact.md

 - Follow me on [Instagram](//instagram.com/catalinred), I share random pictures I take with my phone.
 - Not a big fan, yet I have a [LinkedIn](//linkedin.com/in/catalinred) account as well.

+If none of the above works for you, just send me an email to red at red-team-design.com.

 ##Also, you should know that:

 - Currently, I am not available for freelance projects.
 Not enough time.